mahidamansoor211/mahidamansoor211/README.md

 # Hi, I'm Mahida Mansoor
-### MERN Stack Developer

-Backend-focused developer passionate about building scalable web applications and REST APIs using Node.js, Express, MongoDB, and SQL databases, with growing cloud experience on AWS.
+I'm MERN Stack Developer passionate about building scalable web applications and REST APIs using Node.js, Express, MongoDB, and SQL databases, with growing cloud experience on AWS.
 I also build modern frontend interfaces using React.

 Currently pursuing BBIT at University of the Punjab and continuously improving my backend, cloud, and full-stack development skills.